Skip to main content

 • Essential Infrastructure

-Overhauling critical but aging systems, including HVAC and roofing, to ensure a stable and efficient learning environment.
+Overhauling aging essential systems, including HVAC and roofing, to ensure a stable and efficient learning environment.

 • Career-Aligined Learning Spaces